 As is the case with some other conditions, dogs cannot be trained to predict seizures.
 We don't have a way to provide them with a scent or information that can be used for training.
 We can, however, train dogs how to respond to and assist a handler when a seizure occurs.
 Some service dogs that are placed with seizure patients do develop the ability to detect when a seizure is coming and can provide an alert if the handler pays close attention to the signals the dog provides.
 WebMD reports, "Jennifer Arnold, founder of Canine Assistants in Georgia, ... says about nine out of 10 of the service dogs her organization has placed develop the ability on their own within a year of placement."

-However, we have to be careful about the specifics.
+However, there is some question about how dogs are responding.
 How Stuff Works points out that in 2007, "two small studies in the journal Neurology reported that four out of seven seizure alert dogs studied turned out to be warning their masters of psychological, rather than epileptic seizures.
 This may not seem like a big deal, but the two disorders are different.
 A 2006 study revealed that up to 30 percent of patients who suffer from psychogenic nonepileptic seizures (PNES) are misdiagnosed with epilepsy.
 PNES, which results from emotional difficulties and can often be successfully treated with counseling, rather than unnecessary and harsh epilepsy drugs.
 The 2007 study also revealed one instance of seizures being triggered by the patient's dog's warning behaviors, indicating another flaw in the reliability of canine seizure prediction."

 A 2003 study concluded that "findings suggest some dogs have innate ability to alert and/or respond to seizures" however, it notes that further research is needed to uncover which seizure patients would benefit from the help of a dog.
 We also need more research to learn how to train dogs to be as effective as possible.
 We have to first learn how dogs know when a seizure is coming — are they smelling a change in body chemistry, or are they picking up on behavior changes? — before we can reliably train them to alert handlers before a seizure happens.